ggljzr/colorScripts/README.md

 colorScript.py --
 simple color script with some options for Python 2.7

-uses termcolor and argparser libraries
+uses termcolor and argparse libraries

 python colorScript.py --help